kristianmandrup/libraries/README.md

 ...
 ```

-Alternatively use the *library CLI* which will operate on the select file:
+or use the *library CLI* to add/remove selected libs:

-`library add foundation`
+Add `library add foundation`

-`library rm bootstrap`
+Remove `library rm bootstrap`

 ### Configuration